 For students beginning their graduate coursework in the Spring semester, their first classes in the program will be and COM 8001 - Qualitative Research Methods OR COM 8002 - Quantitative Research Methods.
 Students taking more than one course during the Spring will choose additional courses from the semester offerings.
 Students beginning in the Spring will be required to take COM 8100 - The Communication Perspective in their second semester in the program, or prior to taking any additional advanced coursework.

 M.A. and certificate students accepted for starting in the Fall semester CANNOT take summer classes during the summer prior to their fall start date (with the exception of COM 8008 - Orientation to Grad Study, a course which is required of all those beginning the degree).

-For more specific details on the curriculum, please visit our page on the curriculum "at a glance."
+For more specific details on the curriculum, please visit our “MA in Communication” page on the left sidebar menu.